Tuesday, 13 December, 2011

 People ask me if I knew way back then where I would be right now, what I would be facing, and the challenges I would be dealing with, if I would still have gone.
 At first I had to think really hard about it, if it was all worth it, but now I answer with a yes before they even finish the question.

-But despite all of that, I wouldn’t have stayed back in Canada.
+Despite all of the difficulties now, I wouldn’t have stayed back in Canada.
 I wouldn’t have given up the experience that I had.
 I would never in a million years have given up meeting my host families and amazing friends.
 Sometimes I have to convince myself harder, but I know that it was worth it.

 I left a part of me in Denmark, but I know that while I can’t see it today, and I might not be able to see it tomorrow, that all of the stuff I gained makes up for it.
 And maybe one day I'll realize that I did not in fact lose anything in Denmark, and that I came out of everything a stronger person.
 It's hard to see clearly now, but I have to believe that I'm going to come out of this not only okay, but better than I was before.